Select Galaxy S7 owners receiving Android Nougat build - are you among them?

 The final version of Android 7.0 Nougat is finally rolling out to select Samsung Galaxy S7 and S7 Edge smartphones.

-Following the announcement of the end of the beta period after give preview versions last week, it appears Samsung is wasting no time in getting the finished product out.
+Following the announcement of the end of the beta period after five preview versions, last week, it appears Samsung is wasting no time in getting the finished product out.

 SamMobile says a limited ‘soak test’ is currently being conducted before a wider release by the end of the month.
-Build G935FXXU1DPLR also includes the latest Android security patch, the report says.
+Build G935FXXU1DPLR also brings the latest Android security patch, the report says.

 Related: When will my phone get Android 7.0?